top: Vesuvius, Angels Mateau, Condesa de Sostago

 Tastes in color change too; just as mauve and purple fell out of favor early in this century, orange and flame seem endangered today.
 Before you give up on them, grow a few of the older Pernetianas, especially those of hybridist Pedro Dot, who selected and bred for rich and complex mixtures of colors in warm shades.

 It would be tempting to offer a dozen different examples of Hybrid Tea growth habit, so varied is this class.
-For simplicity’s sake we have chosen six.
+For simplicity’s sake we have chosen six (top; left to right, bottom).